Table of Contents

 There are some situations that warrant correlation of a new reference ID number with a previous reference ID number when assigning a new reference ID number to a foreign partnership.
 For example:

 In the case of a merger or acquisition, a Form 8865 filer must use a reference ID number which correlates the previous reference ID number with the new reference ID number assigned to the foreign partnership.

-In the case of a foreign partnership that has made an entity classification election on Form 8832, Regulations section 301.6109-1(b)(2)(v) requires the foreign partnership to obtain an EIN in order to make the entity classification election on Form 8832.
-For the first year that the foreign partnership files Form 8865 after making an entity classification on Form 8832, the foreign partnership is required to enter the new EIN on line F2(a) of Form 8865 and the old reference ID number on line F2(b) of Form 8865.
-The foreign partnership may continue to enter both the EIN and the reference ID number in subsequent years, but must enter at least the EIN on line F2(a).
+In the case of an entity classification election that is made on behalf of the foreign partnership on Form 8832, Regulations section 301.6109-1(b)(2)(v) requires the foreign partnership to have an EIN for this election.
+For the first year that Form 8865 is filed after an entity classification election is made on behalf of the foreign partnership on Form 8832, the new EIN must be entered on line F2(a) of Form 8865 and the old reference ID number must be entered on line F2(b).
+In subsequent years, the filer may continue to enter both the EIN and the reference ID number on line F2(b), but must enter at least the EIN on line F2(a).

 This correlation requirement applies only to the first year the new reference ID number is used.

 Enter the foreign partnership's functional currency.
 See sections 985 through 989 and the regulations thereunder.
 If the partnership had more than one qualified business unit (QBU), attach a statement identifying each QBU, its country of operation, and its functional currency.
 A QBU is any separate and clearly identified unit of a trade or business of the partnership which maintains separate books and records.